-Based on a practice of rigorous self-interrogation via meditation, durational Butoh performance and dérive, my intensely subjective works address issues of emotional intelligence, place, relationship, identity, the subconscious and memory.
-Exploring what it is to be human by looking at the messy, scary, ordinary and extraordinary bits of life from a deeply personal point of view, the work aims to activate the psychological and therefore, political potential of the self.
+Based on a practice of rigorous self-interrogation via meditation, tonglen, durational Butoh-inspired performance and dérive, my intensely subjective works address issues of emotional intelligence, relationship, identity, the subconscious and memory.
+Exploring what it is to be human by looking at the messy, scary, ordinary and extraordinary bits of life from a deeply personal point of view, the work aims to activate the psychological, spiritual and political potential of the self.

 video, sound 10m, 4s 2014